 Charlotte’s bridal attire consisted of a white wedding gown with long sleeves, a cowl neckline, and a lace skirt which was seen beneath the gown’s triangle-point overlay.
 She wore the opulent Luxembourg Empire Tiara over her lace veil, along with several diamond necklaces.
 This was the first time the tiara was worn in public, and is believed to have entered the Luxembourg family through Grand Duchess Elizabeth Mikhailovna of Russia, the first wife of Adolphe, Duke of Nassau (later the Grand Duke of Luxembourg).

 Grand Duchess Charlotte and Prince Felix were married for fifty and a half years, until the Prince’s death in April 1970.
 They had six children: Grand Duke Jean of Luxembourg; Elisabeth, Duchess of Hohenberg; Marie-Adélaïde, Countess of Donnersmarck; Marie Gabriele, Countess of Holstein-Ledreborg; Prince Charles of Luxembourg; and Alix, Princess of Ligne.
 Prince Felix brought the style ‘Royal Highness’ to the Grand Duchy, as he maintained his own title even after marriage.
 Up until 1986, when Grand Duke Jean renounced the title, members of the family were also ‘Prince/ss of Bourbon-Parma’ through descent from Prince Felix.
 The Grand Duchess outlived her husband by fifteen years, dying in 1985.Filed under Historical Royals, Italian Royals, Luxembourg Royals

-Tagged Bourbon-Parma, Felix of Bourbon-Parma, Grand Duchess Charlotte, Wedding.
+Tagged Felix of Bourbon-Parma, Grand Duchess Charlotte of Luxembourg, House of Bourbon-Parma, Wedding.